cnabio/duffle/docs/100-CNAB.md

 helm install example-stable/wordpress
 ```

-This simple example merely executes Helm, installing the wordpress chart with the default settings.
+This simple example merely executes Helm, installing the Wordpress chart with the default settings.

 ## Overriding Parameters